 Reviewing your goals regularly helps to keep them visible.
 Block out time to periodically review your goals – this allows you to track progress and adjust your goals if necessary.
 Try scheduling a weekly evaluation to check your progress against your plan and work out what’s helping or hindering your progress.
 When you see good progress, you’ll feel more motivated to keep going.
 If you’re behind schedule, don’t beat yourself up – make adjustments and keep going.

 It can also help to review goals with your manager or a colleague because being accountable to another person makes you more likely to stick to your goals.

-The process of goal setting helps you define what you want and work out how to get there.
+The process of goal setting is one the best strategies to improve productivity as it helps you define what you want and work out how to get there.
 Done right, it can keep you motivated and achieve tangible results.
 PEP has been helping people define goals and increase productivity for over 30 years.
 Learn how we can help you and your team increase workplace productivity.
 Our programs will help you and your team to work more effectively and have a successful 2021.